-We all want our children to grow into resilient problem-solvers and compassionate friends.
+We all want our children to become resilient problem-solvers and compassionate friends.
 But how are those skills actually built?
-It doesn’t happen through memorization.
+It’s not through memorization.
 It happens when a child figures out how to share the last blue crayon, negotiates the rules of a game, or rebuilds a block tower that just tumbled down.
-This is the magic of a play based preschool program.
-It uses a child’s natural inclination to explore and create as the foundation for developing essential life skills.
-This approach understands that true learning isn’t just about knowing facts; it’s about learning how to think, collaborate, and persevere.
+This is the magic of a play based preschool.
+This method of preschool play-based learning uses a child’s natural inclination to explore and create as the foundation for developing essential life skills.
+It understands that true learning isn’t just about knowing facts; it’s about learning how to think, collaborate, and persevere.

 Key Takeaways